HenokBerhanu/flexcn/docs/Getting_started.md

 ## Prerequisites

 Currently, we only support Ubuntu 18.04, therefore, we recommend using docker to install FlexCN.
 At the moment of writing, FlexCN works only with OAI's CN.
-For other CN, it might work in theory but we have not tested it yet and you might miss some features that OAI's CN offers.
+For other CNs, it might work in theory but we have not tested it yet and you might miss some features that OAI's CN offers.

-Another option to use FlexCN is to install it on the host machine.
-Let's dive in this option first
+FlexCN can be installed on the host machine or inside a docker container.
+Let's dive in the first option.

 ## Bare-metal installation